 Adenocarcinoma of the esophagus

 Most adenocarcinomas arise in Barrett esophagus, which results from chronic gastroesophageal reflux disease Gastroesophageal Reflux Disease (GERD) Incompetence of the lower esophageal sphincter allows reflux of gastric contents into the esophagus, causing burning pain.
 Prolonged reflux may lead to esophagitis, stricture, and rarely metaplasia... read more and reflux esophagitis.
 In Barrett esophagus, a metaplastic, columnar, glandular, intestine-like mucosa with brush border and goblet cells replaces the normal stratified squamous epithelium of the distal esophagus during the healing phase of acute esophagitis when healing takes place in the continued presence of stomach acid.
-Obesity is associated with a 16-fold increased risk of esophageal adenocarcinoma, probably because obesity is a contributing factor to reflux.
+Obesity is associated with an increased risk of esophageal adenocarcinoma, probably because obesity is a contributing factor to reflux.

 Other malignant tumors of the esophagus